TheAlexDev23/libpel/README.md

 # PEL: Photo Editing Library

 C library that allows png manipulation and image editing.
-Written for a school project, altough I might continue development.
+Originally written for a school project.

 ## Installation

-Will build and add pel.h to /usr/include and libpel.a to /usr/lib therefore requires root privilieges
+`install.sh` adds the pkgconf file of libpel to the system, configures the project and builts it.
+After building, copies header and binaries into /usr/include/pel and /usr/bin.
+Requires to be run with root privilegies.

 ```bash
 git clone https://github.com/TheAlexDev23/libpel
 cd libpel